SAP-samples/teched2022-AI380/exercises/README.md

 5. Open the template details by clicking on it and click on 'Activate' <img src="https://user-images.githubusercontent.com/33467822/197554174-47dbae56-af38-46b1-b1f0-5ef3da3d3e48.png" width="800">

 *Duration: approximately 5 minutes*

-## How to obtain support

-Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may request support via the [Issues](../../issues) tab.

-## License
-Copyright (c) 2022 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.